fhi-beta/mobaGenetics-qc/methylation/README.md

 ### exit R
 q()

 # Configuration

-## Global config file globalConfig.yaml
+## Global config file: globalConfig.yaml
-Edit the globale config file globalConfig.yaml , it must be customized for your environemnt.
+Edit the globale config file globalConfig.yaml, it must be customized for your environemnt.

-Important variables
+Important variables:
 - root_data_path points to where idat-files and samplesheets are located.
-Tee exact locations are found in the local config-files.
+The exact locations are found in the local config-files.
 - ouput_path is where all the results logs and whatnot will end up.
 The pipeline might create terrabytes of data depending on your input